DangelaLansbury/Haven/README.md

 # Haven

-Using the "Double Irish with a Dutch Sandwich" scheme to explore multi-device OCR workflows.
+Using international tax optimization to explore multi-device OCR design.